 Anticipation was high for Sightglass Coffee when Oregon-born brothers Jerad and Justin Morrison started building their industrial chic coffeehouse and roastery in San Francisco’s SoMa neighborhood in 2009.
 They opened in full last year, and continue to fine-tune.
-During our July 5 visit to the 7000-square-foot space, they were readying the second floor mezzanine for an alternate service bar that focuses on single origin coffees and tasting flights.
+During my July 5 visit to the 7000-square-foot space, they were readying the second floor mezzanine for an alternate service bar that focuses on single origin coffees and tasting flights.
 We spoke in their top floor office, and the Morrisons shared a number of caffeinated insights.

 What’s been the biggest challenge for you in operating and opening a coffeehouse and roastery?

 Jared: Opening was a challenge in itself.
 It took us a lot longer than we had anticipated.
 Just with city permitting, there are all sorts of prerequisites you have to get before you can open.
 One of the biggest things was the roastery, so we have all vintage machinery.
 That was an obstacle, getting that stuff certified.
 The emissions that the roaster puts off – locally here in San Francisco, and in other cities as well – there’s an organization called Bay Area Air Quality Management, and they basically monitor and sort of govern all emissions that production factories, even some restaurants, put out.
 That was a big challenge in itself.
 It’s just time consuming.
 It’s just part of the process.

 And now that you’re open, what’s the biggest challenge?